timsavage/asmplay/README.rst

 Configure the Make file to specify your programmer (default is *usbtiny*).

-Code is currently very much proof of concept, is this far is just loading the wave table into SRAM and not actually outputting a waveform.
+Code has progressed into an Alpha state, is outputting a waveform.
+I2C interface is beginning development.